In this article we’ll be reviewing the best solo board games that you can enjoy as a single player – never be bored again!

 But it’s not just England; there are wars going on in Scotland and Ireland too.
 Three separate card decks are used to represent historical events from the past which could spell disaster for you.

-Although the game is designed for solitaire play, it is also possible to play in a cooperative manner with friends; working out together how to how best to preserve and propagate the principles of the Enlightenment and Reformation.
+Although the game is designed for solitaire play, it is also possible to play in a cooperative manner with friends; working out together how to best preserve and propagate the principles of the Enlightenment and Reformation.

 #13 RAF: The Battle of Britain 1940 (4.5 / 5)